Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 ?Ams_Neighborhoods #explore the data if needed
 AMS_NH <- Ams_Neighborhoods #load the file

-#Calculate mean NDVI for Neighborhood polygons, here we need to metion the given address file is Neighborhood zone, so no buffer distance will be needed.
+#Calculate mean NDVI for Neighborhood polygons, here we need to mention the given address file is Neighborhood zone, so no buffer distance will be needed.
 AMS_NH_ndvi <- GreenExp::calc_ndvi(AMS_NH,  address_location_neighborhood = TRUE, start_date = "2020-08-01", end_date = "2020-09-30")

 #map the result using mapview